jkeam/markydown/README.md

-# Generated Project Skeleton
+# Markydown

-A simple operator that copies the value in a spec to a ConfigMap.
+A simple operator that creates a page from markdown.